-Over the last 9 years, we have built our fair share of bunk beds for our kids.
-These have ranged from the bunk beds we designed for our school bus conversion, to a loft above two cribs, to our most recent bunk bed project; triple bunks for our girls bedroom.
+In the past nine years, we have constructed a variety of bunk beds for our children.
+These have included bunk beds we designed for our school bus conversion, a loft above two cribs, and our most recent bunk bed project; triple bunks for our girls’ bedroom.

 What you need: